This system is used by parents when the school does not follow the law. Following are some examples of possible school system violations:

 The Department of Education (DOE) has a problem resolution system set up to quickly resolve disputes over noncompliance with special education law and to see that schools obey the law.
 Another option is to file a complaint at the Federal level with Office of Civil Rights (OCR) instead of at the state level with the Department of Education (DOE), Program Quality Assurance (PQA) department.

-Contact Program Quality Assurance Services at: Program Quality Assurance Services, Massachusetts Department of Elementary and Secondary Education
+Contact Problem Resolutions System Office at Massachusetts Department of Elementary and Secondary Education

 SPEDEx offers dispute resolution services for families